-Lon Rith said he left Cambodia around 1968 or 1969, which would have made him roughly eight years old.
-His memories from that time are hazy, as are his memories of reuniting with his father in Hawaii once he was forced to flee Cambodia in 1975 prior to the toppling of his Khmer Republic.
+Lon Rith said he left Cambodia around 1968 or 1969, which would have made him about 8 years old.
+His memories from that time are hazy, as are his memories of reuniting with his father in Hawaii once Lon Nol was forced to flee Cambodia in 1975 prior to the toppling of his Khmer Republic.

-His father Lon Nol, who seized power from then-Prince Norodom Sihanouk in a 1970 coup and ruled for the next five years, is charged with having officially ended Cambodia’s neutrality by siding with the US in their war against North Vietnam.
-Many credit Lon Nol with having severely weakened the country and hastened its descent into the hands of the Khmer Rouge.
+His father, Lon Nol, who seized power from then-Prince Norodom Sihanouk in a 1970 coup and ruled for the next five years, is charged with having officially ended Cambodia’s neutrality by siding with the US in its war against North Vietnam.
+Many fault Lon Nol for having severely weakened the country and hastening its descent into the hands of the Khmer Rouge.

 In a statement dated April 18, retired King Sihanouk re-aired grievances that the “‘Khmer Republic’ of the Lonnolians…is one of the very great World Champions in matters of corruption, thievery, prevarication.”

 “Incapable of the least military success against the Khmer Rouge, the Lon Nol—Lon Nol officers resorted to the US Air Force, and located, with general staff maps in hand, the rural villages to destroy, the rural populations to liquidate, to kill without the least pity or hesitation, with bombs and shell fire,” said the statement posted to the retired King’s official Web site Saturday.

 But Lon Rith puts a positive spin on his inevitable connection to his father’s legacy.

 “He and our people struggled for rights as people to stop tyranny, abuse….
 Back then it was a struggle to defend the country.
 Now, it is a struggle to rebuild,” he said.